TaniNatsumi/VTS-ChangeEyeColor/README.md

 # VTS-ChangeEyeColor
-Change the eyeball color of a model in VtubeStudio for Unity.
+Change the eyeball color of a model in VtubeStudio.
+This is a Unity project.

 # Required Plugins
 The following plug-ins are required to run this application.